megame24/Maintenance-Tracker/README.md

 EndPoint                      |   Functionality
 ------------------------------|------------------------
-POST /users/register          |   User sign up.
+POST /auth/signup          |   User sign up.
-POST /users/login             |   User login.
+POST /auth/login             |   User login.
-GET /users/requests           |   Gets all requests of a logged in user (if user is an admin, gets all requests in database).
-GET /users/requests/:id       |   Get a single request through it's id.
-POST /users/requests          |   Creates a new request PUT /users/requests/:id       |   Updates a request (admin can resolve, approve, or disapprove a request through this endpoint)
-DELETE /users/requests/:id    |   Deletes a request (admin can trash(remove from admin's workspace) a request through this endpoint)
+GET /users/requests           |   Gets all requests of a logged in user GET /users/requests/:id       |   Get a single request by id POST /users/requests          |   Creates a new request PUT /users/requests/:id       |   Updates a request only if it has a status of pending GET /requests           |   Gets all requests for an admin(only available to admin) GET /requests/:id           |   Gets a request by id(only available to admin) PUT /requests/:id/approve       |   Request approve endpoint(only available to admin) PUT /requests/:id/dissapprove          |   Request disapprove endpoint(only available to admin) PUT /requests/:id/resolve      |   Request resolve endpoint(only available to admin)

 ## Licence